rebeccawilliams/oldrebeccawilliamssite/content/pages/about.md

             no_follow: false
             type: action
       - content: >
-          She would like to see modern tools–with all their capabilities–used in the service of justice and democracy and speaks about how that is too often not the case in niche and broad ways on Twitter and elsewhere.
-          She is the daughter of a psychologist and tax attorney from a struggling "most dangerous city" who understands all the bottom lines.

-          According to her father, she is a true millennial.
-Whether she is or not, she can faithfully attest to what she sees as fundamental generational pressures and trends.
-She sees the world in power struggles, trajectories, and people talking past each other.
+          Rebecca sees the world in power struggles, trajectories, and people talking past each other.
 She believes in art, balance, cutting out what doesn't work, density, diversity, and humor.
-She wants to ask you about the latest thing you enjoyed and why over a coffee, tea, or a drink to better understand you, herself, and the world.
+She wants to ask you about the latest thing you enjoyed over a beverage or on a walk to better understand you, herself, and the world.
         actions: []
         image_alt: with hannah
         media_position: left